tcrensink/soundhound/readme.md

 - python 3.6

 # Run `./driver`
-**If requirements are met:**: navigate to folder containing driver and run `./driver text_samples/article_18795` **If requirements are not met:** run `setup.sh` to create a conda env with dependencies from environment.yml.
+**If requirements are satisfied:**: navigate to folder containing driver and run `./driver text_samples/article_18795` **If requirements are not satisfied:** run `setup.sh` to create a conda env with dependencies from environment.yml.
 Instructions will be printed to terminal to activate the environment and run `./driver text_samples/article_18795`

 # Problem description (skip to next section)
 You can select any input document/article for the same, and your submission should include the input file, code, and a readme file which can describe your process.